RHagenson/2019-01-03-UNO/_episodes/07-redirection.md

 - "`command_1 | command_2` redirects the output of the first command as input to the second command."
 ---

-## Searching files
+## Searching Files

 We discussed in a previous episode how to search within a file using `less`.
 We can also search within files without even opening them, using `grep`. `grep` is a command line utility for searching plain-text files for lines matching a specific set of characters (sometimes called a string) or a particular pattern (which can be specified using something called regular expressions).
 We're not going to work with regular expressions in this lesson, and are instead going to specify the strings we are searching for.
 Let's give it a try!

 > ## Nucleotide abbreviations
 >
 > The four nucleotides that appear in DNA are abbreviated `A`, `C`, `T` and `G`.
 > Unknown nucleotides are represented with the letter `N`.
-An `N` appearing
+An `N` appearing in a
-> in a sequencing file represents a position where the sequencing machine was not able to
+> sequencing file represents a position where the sequencing machine was not able to
 > confidently determine the nucleotide in that position.
-You can think of an `N` as a `NULL` value
+You can think of an `N` as a
-> within a DNA sequence.
+> `NULL` value within a DNA sequence.
 >
 {: .callout}

-Suppose we want to see how many reads in our file have really bad segments containing 10 consecutive unknown nucleoties (Ns).
+Suppose we want to see how many reads in our file have really bad segments containing 10 consecutive unknown nucleotides (Ns).
 Let's search for the string "NNNNNNNNNN" in the SRR098026 file.

 > ## Determining quality
 >
-> In this lesson, we're going to be manually searching for strings of Ns within our sequence
+> In this lesson, we're going to be manually searching for strings of Ns within our
-> results to illustrate some principles of file searching.
-It can be really useful to do this
+> sequence results to illustrate some principles of file searching.
+It can be really
-> type of searching to get a feel for the quality of your sequencing results, however, in you
+> useful to do this type of searching to get a feel for the quality of your sequencing
-> research you will most likely use a bioinformatics tool that has a built-in program for
+> results, however, in you research you will most likely use a bioinformatics tool
-> filtering out low-quality reads.
-You'll learn how to use one such tool in
+> that has a built-in program for filtering out low-quality reads.
+You'll learn how to
+> use one such tool in
 > [a later lesson]({% link _episodes/10-quality-control.md %}).
 >
 {: .callout}